-Department of Health (2015).
+Department of Health (2015 - updated 2022).
 The Health and Social Care Act 2008 Code of Practice for the Prevention and Control of Healthcare Associated Infections and related guidance

-Department of Health (2016) Choice Framework for local Policy and Procedures 01-01 - Management and decontamination of surgical instruments (medical devices) used in acute care
+Department of Health (2016) Health Technical Memorandum 01-01: Management and decontamination of surgical instruments (medical devices) used in acute care.